This cooling system bundle includes:

 The thermostat has changed part numbers several times through the years, as GM made incremental improvements in the device.
 The current design remains unchanged since 2008 with the update of all applications to the 12600171.

 This is the latest and best engineered thermostat that GM builds for the SSR.
 A new seal (12570307) is recommended with the replacement of this thermostat.
-GM retail for that part is $33.21.
+GM retail for the thermostat is $38.46.

 With this 187 degree thermostat on the INLET to the water pump, you can expect the (approximate) 10-12 degree F rise across the engine to yield a reading of about 197-200 degrees on the gauge.
 On 2006 SSRs, the gauge will read 207-210 degrees, due to a minor software change in the computer.
 The engine is still actually running at 197-200.